dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 > suggest?
 How many generations of knowledge have been embedded in the
 > content and culture surrounding it?

+### Politically Motivated Atheism...

 It's horrifying to see a concerted effort to discredit religion and its institutions over the course of several generations.
 This is an effort to disempower the common man by robbing him of the collective knowledge and wisdom accumulated over generations.
-By studying and adhering to a belief system and code of ethics established by religion, one augments is ability to build a resilient livelihood.
+By studying and adhering to a belief system and code of ethics established by religion, one augments an ability to build a resilient livelihood.
 In anticipation of an unprecedented storm, the man, woman or family who built the strongest house can rest assured that his/her family will sleep at night.